zowe/docs-site/docs/appendix/zowe-glossary.md

 #### ZWESIUSR

 A started task ID used to run the PROCLIB ZWESISTC that launches the cross memory server (also known as ZIS).
 It must have a valid [OMVS](#omvs) segment.
-For more information, see [System requirements](/user-guide/systemrequirements-zos/#zwesiusr).
+For more information, see [ZWESIUSR requirements](../user-guide/systemrequirements-zos.md/#zwesiusr).

 #### ZWESVUSR

 A started task ID used to run the PROCLIB ZWESVSTC.
 The task starts a USS environment using BPXBATSL that executes server components such as the Application Framework, the API ML, and ZSS.
 To work with USS, the user ID ZWESVUSR must have a valid OMVS segment.
-For more information, see [System requirements](systemrequirements-zos#zwesvusr).
+For more information, see [ZWESVUSR requirements](../user-guide/systemrequirements-zos.md#zwesvusr).

 ## Plug-ins and extensions